 Professional and college reporters training collaboratively for the future of Bay Area journalism.
 Bay News Rising is a project of the Pacific Media Workers Guild made possible by the labor and contributions of its members.

-Program Instructor and Editor Bill Snyder is the former chair of Guild Freelancers.
-He’s been a full-time freelancer for seven years.
-He writes about technology and business for a variety of publications, including InfoWorld, CIO, Stanford’s Graduate School of Business, and the Haas School of Business at U.C.
+Program Instructor and Editor Bill Snyder is the co-chair of Guild Freelancers.
+He’s been a full-time freelancer for 12 years.
+Over the years, he’s written about technology and business for a variety of publications, including InfoWorld, CIO, Stanford’s Graduate School of Business, and the Haas School of Business at U.C.
 Berkeley.
 He’s a writer, editor and writing coach for San Francisco Senior Beat.

 Before setting off on his own, he was a reporter at newspapers including the Contra Costa Times and the Oakland Tribune.
 He’s worked as a writer, senior editor, and executive editor at tech publications including PCWeek, PCWorld, Business 2.0 and TheStreet.com.